 Debbie Kandoll, who founded Military Working Dog Adoptions, reckons that your typical war dog can save the lives of 150 human comrades-in-arms throughout its service in the military.
 US representative Walter Jones says, “Those who have been to war tell me that the dogs are invaluable.”
 He adds, “They are just as much a part of a unit as a soldier or marine.”
 Here’s a look at ten of the most incredible security roles military canines have fulfilled over the years.

-10. Gun Pulling
+1. Gun Pulling Dogs

-Dogs pulling carts might look unusual today, but this was a common occurrence in Belgium and Holland in the 19th and early 20th century.
+Dogs pulling carts might look unusual today, but this was a common occurrence in Belgium and Holland in the 19th and early 20th centuries.
 Milkmen used dogs to transport their goods in every Belgian town, so it wasn’t all that big a leap to deploy the canines in warfare as well.
 The dogs proved reliable and were easier to keep concealed and safe in the trenches than horses or other larger animals.

 Attack dogs are commonly used by police forces in dangerous situations, often to run after and hold down suspects until they can be taken into custody.
 Training includes teaching the dogs to interpret various scenarios and react appropriately.
-The most common attack dogs are German shepherds and Belgian Malinois, although other breeds, including giant schnauzers, Rottweilers and Dobermans, have been used as well.
+The most common attack dogs are German shepherds and Belgian Malinois, although other breeds, including giant schnauzers, Rottweilers, and Dobermans, have been used as well.

 3. Red Cross

 During the war, it was often only possible to carry wounded soldiers out at night, so Red Cross dogs proved especially effective.
-The Germans, Italians, French, Russians and British all used ambulance dogs during the Great War.
+The Germans, Italians, French, Russians, and British all used ambulance dogs during the Great War.
 In fact, in his book Scout, Red Cross and Army Dogs, American writer Theo Jager estimated that there were around 10,000 Red Cross dogs in use by the end of the war.

-7. Improvised Explosive Device (IED) Detection
+4. Improvised Explosive Device (IED) Detection

-From 2006 to 2012, the Pentagon reportedly spent more than $18 billion on improvised explosive device (IED) detection and neutralization.
+From 2006 to 2012, the Pentagon reportedly spent more than $18 billion on the improvised explosive device (IED) detection and neutralization.
 These roadside bombs are the primary cause of death among US troops serving in Afghanistan.
 However, the task of detecting IEDs has not been given to expensive new technology but to dogs, which go through an intensive training period of up to several months for this purpose.

 When the dogs ran beneath a tank, they tripped a lever that stuck out from the packs on their backs, thereby detonating the explosive.
 According to The Cambodia Herald, anti-tank dogs successfully blew up roughly 300 German tanks during the war.
 Drawbacks to this method were that the dogs died in the resulting explosions, some dogs simply ran away, and others attacked Soviet rather than German forces.

 And the US Air Force employed sentry dogs as early as the 1940s, during World War II.
 These watchdogs were placed around nuclear weapons storage areas at the time of the Cold War, and they were used during the 1960s to protect missile bases from intruders, which earned them the nickname “Guardians of the Night.”
 Sentry dogs are often trained as attack dogs as well.

 World War II saw dogs parachute out of aircraft alongside human troops, which allowed the dogs to be on hand immediately after landing.
 They acted as guards, went on patrol, found mines, and proved to be invaluable when it came to giving their masters early warnings in the face of danger.
 During WWII, the UK’s 13th Parachute Battalion included five para dogs, most of which were German shepherds.
 Some of these canines made jumps into Normandy in 1944 and over the Rhine in 1945.
 A border collie also parachuted with the British Special Airborne Service (SAS) into Italy and North Africa.